ibm-cloud-architecture/refarch-kc-container-ms/docs/deployment.md

 Define a docker image private registry using [this note.](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/iks/#define-an-image-private-repository)

 Define a namespace to deploy your solution.
-We used `browncompute` as namespace but can be anything.
+We used `greencompute` as namespace but can be anything.

 ```
-kubectl create namespace browncompute
+kubectl create namespace greencompute
 ```

 ### Prepare Event Stream service on IBM Cloud